JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

 6. Select **Build | Sync Project with Gradle Files** in the main menu, or click the Gradle refresh button in the build script editor.

-7. That your apps build and run with the new AGP version.
+7. Check that your app builds and runs with the new AGP version.

 Congratulations!
 You have upgraded your project to be compatible with AGP 9.